Cepheus (son of Aleus): Mythology

 The hero Heracles sought the help of Cepheus and his twenty sons, in his campaign against Hippocoon, king of Sparta.
 But, according to Apollodorus, Cepheus did not want to leave his kingdom unprotected, fearful that if he did, the Argives would march against Tegea.
-So Heracles gave Cepheus' daughter Sterope a lock of Medusa the Gorgon's hair, which Athena had given him, saying that if it was held up three times from the city walls, any enemy advancing on the city would turn in flight.
-Thus persuaded, Cepheus and his twenty sons joined Heracles' expedition against Hippocoon.
+So Heracles gave Cepheus's daughter Sterope a lock of Medusa the Gorgon's hair, which Athena had given him, saying that if it was held up three times from the city walls, any enemy advancing on the city would turn in flight.
+Thus persuaded, Cepheus and his twenty sons joined Heracles's expedition against Hippocoon.
 According to Apolodorus, Cepheus and all of his twenty sons were killed in battle, while according to the historian Diodorus Siculus all were killed except three of the sons.

 The city of Caphyae was believed to have received its name from Cepheus.
 A Cepheus was said to have brought colonists to the town of Kyrenia in Cyprus.